Stephanorhinus kirchbergensis

-Stephanorhinus kirchbergensis, also known as Merck's rhinoceros (or, less commonly, the forest rhinoceros), is an extinct species of rhinoceros belonging to the genus Stephanorhinus that lived in Eurasia from the end of the Early Pleistocene (around 800,000 years ago) until its extinction in the Late Pleistocene (surviving until at least 40,000 years ago and possibly later).
+Stephanorhinus kirchbergensis, also known as Merck's rhinoceros (or, less commonly, the forest rhinoceros), is an extinct species of rhinoceros belonging to the genus Stephanorhinus that lived in Eurasia from the end of the Early Pleistocene (around 800,000 years ago) until its extinction in the Late Pleistocene (surviving until 40,000 years ago and possibly later).
 Its range spanned from Western Europe to East Asia.
 Among the last members of the genus, it co-existed alongside Stephanorhinus hemitoechus (the narrow-nosed or steppe rhinoceros) in the western part of its range.